G-1X48L403S6

 Uganda: Using Mildmay’s expertise to strengthen health systems

-Mildmay has been delivering important HIV services and care at the Bishop Caesar Asili Memorial Health Centre
+Mildmay delivered HIV services and care at the Bishop Caesar Asili Memorial Health Centre in Luwero, then shifted to strengthening the centre’s systems and independence under CDC funding.

-Mildmay is starting to roll out the same approach at 130 health facilities in 20 districts across central Uganda, with regional field teams paying regular visits to each centre to assist.
-“We are giving these clinics the skills and the confidence, so tomorrow if we were not there they could still do it themselves,” said Norah Namono, public relations officer for Mildmay Uganda.
+Mildmay began rolling out the same approach at 130 health facilities across 20 districts in central Uganda, with regional field teams paying regular visits to assist.
+“We were giving these clinics the skills and the confidence, so tomorrow if we were not there they could still do it themselves,” said Norah Namono, Public Relations Officer for Mildmay Uganda.

 Group work in Luwero